PeARSearch/readthedocs/docs/source/usage.rst

 .. code-block:: bash

-    export DOMAIN=pears-pod-url.com # Provide the URL on which you want to reach your pears-federated pod export PEARS_DIR=~/pears-pod-name-1 # replace `pears-pod-name-1` with the name of your pod for ease of identification export STAGE=production # replace this with `staging` if you are just testing the setup, otherwise it will create a TLS certificate for you
+    export DOMAIN=pears-instance-url.com # Provide the URL on which you want to reach your pears-federated instance export PEARS_DIR=~/pears-instance-name-1 # replace `pears-instance-name-1` with the name of your instance for ease of identification export STAGE=production # replace this with `staging` if you are just testing the setup, otherwise it will create a TLS certificate for you

 Download the Docker-compose file and setup base directory for your instance